kkcjy/TDoA-DSR-Compat-Framework/simulation/README.md

 # Drone Simulation System User Guide

 ## Overview
 This system simulates drone communication scenarios through a central controller (`center`) and drone nodes (`drone`).
 It processes sniffer data into a usable format, then coordinates communication between nodes by broadcasting flight logs and forwarding ranging messages.
+It supports two ranging modes: `dynamic_swarm_ranging` and `swarm_ranging`, which can be configured according to actual needs.

 ## Process Steps